 - Heat through while constantly stirring, until pudding begins to thicken, about 5-10 minutes.

-- Remove from heat and stir in chia seeds.
+- Remove from heat and stir in chia seeds, if using.

 - Serve immediately and top with your favorite toppings.